-Dr Douglas Jones, PhD, AusIMM, CPGeo - Managing Director
+Dr Douglas Jones, PhD, AusIMM, CPGeo - Executive Director

-Dr Jones is a geologist and has 34 years of experience in international mineral exploration, having worked extensively in Australia, Africa (where he was instrumental in the discovery of the Siguiri gold mine in Guinea), the Americas and Europe.
+Dr Jones is a geologist and has 35 years of experience in international mineral exploration, having worked extensively in Australia, Africa (where he was instrumental in the discovery of the Siguiri gold mine in Guinea), the Americas and Europe.
 His career has covered exploration for volcanic and sediment-hosted zinc-copper-lead, gold in a wide range of geological settings and IOCG style copper-gold.
-He is also a director of Liontown Resources Limited (listed on ASX), a director of TSX and AIM listed Minera IRL Limited and TSX and AIM listed Serabi Mining Plc.
-Dr Jones was also previously a director of Moto Gold Mines Limited.
+He is also a director TSX and AIM listed Minera IRL Limited and TSX and AIM listed Serabi Mining Plc.
+Dr Jones was also previously a director of Moto Gold Mines Limited and Liontown Resources Limited.
+Dr Jones held the position of Managing Director up to February 2013 and was appointed Technical Director on appointment of Mr Bent.